OpenSecEd/appliedcrypto/README.md

 - `crypto` contains slides for a high-level overview of encryption.
 - `symcrypt` is an introduction to symmetric crypto, very similar to `crypto`.
+- `pubkey` is an introduction to public-key crypto, very similar to `hashsign`.
 - `hashsign` contains slides for a high-level overview of signatures and hash functions.
 - `bitcoin` contains slides for how to analyse properties and design a system